-(Clinical Anatomy, MGS 50100), the Junior Surgical Clerkship (MGS 71227) and an elective surgical clerkship.
-During the Senior vear elective, the student acts as a preceptor to members of the division and learns the techniques of the diagnosis and surgical management of congenital and acquired disease.
+Associate Professors: Baker, Dalton Assistant Professor: Marbarger division and learns the techniques of the diagnosis and surgical management of congenital and acquired disease.
 The student is exposed to a large number and variety of cardiovascular problems at one of the affiliated teaching hospitals.
 Instruction is also provided for residents in general surgery and family practice.